JCPetrelli/BinaryBamboo/README.md

 Hear what our clients have to say about working with us:

-> "The team at Binary Bamboo helped us streamline our processes, saving us both time and money." - Sparrow&Snow
+> "The team at Bamboo Flags helped us streamline our processes, saving us both time and money." - Sparrow&Snow

 > "Their expertise in automation is unmatched.
 We couldn't be happier with the results." - Panino Films